 The Abbey of Loc-Dieu is revealed surrounded by woods and water in the heart of a large romantic park.
 Stroll under its arcades and soak up the peace that reigns within the walls of this exceptional heritage.

-Located in the town of Martiel at the exit of Villefranche-de-Rouergue, the Cistercian abbey of Loc-Dieu takes place in the heart of a landscaped park of 40 hectares.
-Private property, the building and its romantic garden are open to visitors.
+Located in the town of Martial Just outside Villefranche-de-Rouergue, the Cistercian abbey of Loc-Dieu sits in the heart of a 40-hectare landscaped park.
+Privately owned, the building and its romantic garden are open to the public.

 OAT